GiuseppeChillemi/Extract_plus/readme.md

 ## Filtering

-Filtering has been implemented using a `/WHERE` refinement
+Filtering has been implemented using a `/before` and `/after` refinements

-You need to provide 2 code blocks as argument:
+You  could provide 2 code blocks as argument, one for each:

 `where-before`